JSegundo/blog/outstatic/content/projects/plaiatech-healthcare-platform.md

 Traditional pre-anesthesia consultations require in-person visits days before surgery, creating logistical challenges for patients and inefficiencies for medical staff.

 Plaiatech is a comprehensive digital healthcare platform designed to streamline pre-anesthesia consultations through remote patient assessment.
 The platform addresses the critical need for efficient, secure, and compliant healthcare solutions in the digital age.

+**My Role in the Project**

+I'm responsible for the entire technical implementation, working directly with medical professionals to understand their clinical requirements.
+I built two distinct frontend applications: a patient-facing questionnaire optimized for mobile devices, and a medical staff backoffice for managing appointments and reviewing patient data/documents.
+The **multi-tenant architecture** allows different clinics to operate independently while sharing the core platform infrastructure.

+**The Technical Foundation**

+Built on AWS serverless architecture, the platform handles everything from patient questionnaire delivery to AI-powered medication analysis.
+Key components include secure file storage for medical documents, automated messaging systems for patient notifications, and JWT-based authentication with single-use tokens for patient access.
+The multi-tenant design allows multiple medical facilities to customize their questionnaires while keeping their data completely isolated.

+**Looking Ahead**

+Currently in MVP development, the platform is preparing for pilot testing with real patients.
+The goal is to demonstrate measurable improvements in both patient convenience and medical workflow efficiency.